Monthly Archives: June 2004

 With few exceptions the QA organization and Engineering organization in software houses are given separate management chains.
 There are assorted rationales for this.
 Some firms like to set up the two in a kind of competition in preference to having them working in common cause to create good software.
 Some firms think of QA as a kind of auditing function who’s role is to temper a presumed tendency of engineering to fraud or self delusion.
 Some firms do this because they have put the engineering managers into a incentive structure that makes them likely to cheat to ship on time and they need to compensate for that.

 When the QA engineer encounter a bug his reaction is to shout hosanna.
 He bursts from his office to tell the boss.
 The reward he seeks is a bug sighted.
 To the software engineer this reaction is totally inappropriate.
-Yes, sighting the bug is a very key exciting moment but because the reaction lays waste to that very valuable moment.
+Yes, sighting the bug is a very key exciting moment but this excited reaction lays waste to that very valuable moment.

 The software engineer takes that exciting moment’s energy and channels it inward seeking a fugue state.
 The qa engineer takes that moment’s energy and channels in outward seeking a celebration.